This is a clone of the famous game by Rick

 text screen.
 The screen is 24 rows down by 80 columns across.
 Two

-dots (one light year) down is two rows, but two dots across is FOUR columns.
+dots (one light year) down is two rows, but two dots across is four columns.
 I

-had to compensate for that, and also
+had to compensate for the screen, and

 "turn" the ships if they only need to travel one dot up or down.